Yes, You Can Smock!

 Learning Basic Stitches

-We offer a great little product called a starter kit which includes a small sample pleated insert, a smocking needle, one skein of DMC embroidery thread, and basic instructions to practice and refine your basic smocking skills.
+Start by checking out our FREE smocking video and learn the basic stitches with Melissa.
+Practice along with the video with our starter kit which includes: a small sample pleated insert, a smocking needle, one skein of DMC embroidery thread, and basic instructions to practice and refine your basic smocking skills.
+After you mastered a few geometric plates and want to learn picture smocking, watch Bonnie's stacking video.

 Many towns still have great resources like a local heirloom sewing store or a local Smocking Arts Guild.
 Explore these resources as there may be classes available, or you may even connect with a fellow seamstress who would be willing to pass along her knowledge to you.